 If a warrant is issued as a registered global warrant, only the depositary that we select-e.g., DTC, Euroclear, Clearstream and CDS, each as defined under "Ownership and Book-Entry Issuance" in this prospectus-will be entitled to transfer and exchange the warrant as described in this subsection, because the depositary will be the sole registered holder of the warrant and is referred to below as the "holder".
 Unless we specify otherwise in the prospectus supplement or pricing supplement, if applicable, The Depository Trust Company, New York, New York, will be the depositary for all warrants in global form.
-Those who own beneficial interests in a global security do so through participants in the depositary and its participants.
+Those who own beneficial interests in a global security do so through participants in the depositary's securities clearance system, and the rights of these indirect owners will be governed by the applicable procedures of the depositary and its participants.
 We describe book-entry procedures under "Ownership and Book-Entry Issuance" in this prospectus.